Abhishek93248/pytest-percy/README.md

 The test in `test_sample.py`:

-- Opens `PERCY_TEST_URL` if set, otherwise `https://example.com`
-- Uses a 10-second page-load timeout
+- Opens the URL configured in the test
 - Waits until `document.readyState` is complete, then waits 5 seconds before snapshot
-- Captures a Percy snapshot named `Sample homepage`
+- Captures a Percy snapshot with the name defined in the test
 - Closes the browser

 ## Troubleshooting

 - If `percy` is not found, ensure Node.js is installed and run `npm install`, then use `npx percy exec -- …`.
 - If upload fails, verify `PERCY_TOKEN` is set correctly.
-- If you see **Access Denied** (often with `errors.edgesuite.net`), the CDN/WAF is blocking automation — common on sites like Tesla.
-Use `PERCY_TEST_URL` to snapshot staging or a permissive page instead of trying to bypass protection.
 - If browser startup fails, update Chrome and rerun.